robertmuth/Cwerg/FrontEndDocs/tutorial.md

 Every file starts with a module stanza.

 The type information in the function declaration follows the Go model of identifier followed by type.
 Functions can only return one value.

-`fmt::print#` is a macro call.
+`fmt::print#` is a macro invocation.
 All macros names must end in "#".

 ### Sieve of Eratosthenes (excerpt)